Meet the team

 Associate Programme Officers

-Associate Programme Officer (Monitoring, Evaluation and Learning)
+Associate Programme Officer (Communications and Engagement)

-Associate Programme Officer (Monitoring, Evaluation and Learning)
+Associate Programme Officer (Communications and Engagement)

 Email: Lucie.BENEVISE@rso.baliprocess.net